zimmski/tavor/doc/complete-example.md

 }
 ```

-This implementation can be now used in the executor to define actions for the defined keys.
+This implementation can be now used in the executor to define actions for the given keys.

 ```go
 var (